 FAST recommends a separate physical partition for the ESP index, with fast (preferably 15K RPM) disks.
 Using a dedicated part of the internal storage for the index and installation, and the external drives for the crawler data storage would be suitable.

+FAST will document recommended housekeeping tasks to help prevent log files from taking up too much space.

 Open issues